dezashibi-c/.github/coding_style.md

 **👉 You can down it from [here](https://github.com/dezashibi-c/b-cmake_template).**

+## Documenting `things`

-- Get used to writing document comment block for functions and function macros like this:
+Get used to writing document comment block for functions and function macros like this:

 ```c
 /**